-During the deep Qinghai autumn, telltale plumes of smoke are rising from the grassland in the east.
+During the deep Qinghai autumn, telltale plumes of smoke rise from the grassland in the east.

 Wildfires are common in the fall and winter because of the powerful combination of dry weather and warming that produces fuel - grass, bushes, and trees.
 They stand where they are like matchsticks, just waiting for a spark.